xformerfhs/MatrixTranspose/README.md

 As if this would be not complicated enough, there is a further complication: Line endings.

-Historically there have been many different ways to indicate the end of text line:
+Historically there have been many different ways to indicate the end of a text line:

 | Line Ending                       | Byte value(s) | Meaning                                  |
 | :-------------------------------- | :----------- | :---------------------------------------- |